red-cruz/vts.js/README.md

 Each key-value pair in the `rules` object represents a validation rule for a field.
 The key is the name of the field, and the value is an object containing the following optional properties:

-- `eventType` (optional): The type of event that will be used as the field's event type when adding the event listener.
+- `eventType` (optional): `String` - The type of event that will be used as the field's event type when adding the event listener.
 If not specified, the default event type is determined based on the field type.
 For fields with types such as 'radio', 'select-one', 'select-multiple', 'checkbox', 'file', and 'range', the default event type is 'change'.
 For other field types, the default event type is 'input'.

-- `pattern` (optional): The pattern used for validation.
-It can be a string or a regular expression.
-If both the `pattern` and `match` properties are defined, only the `pattern` property will be used.
+- `pattern` (optional): `String` or `RegExp` - The pattern used for validation.

+  > If both the `pattern` and `match` properties are defined, only the `pattern` property will be used.

-- `flags` (optional): The flags used when creating the regular expression object.
+- `flags` (optional): `String` - The flags used when creating the regular expression object.

-- `match` (optional): Specifies that the field's value should match the value of another field specified by the `match` property.
-The `match` property can reference any key defined in the `rules` object.
+- `match` (optional): `String` - The name of the other field to match against.
+Specifies that this field's value should match the value of another field specified by the `match` property.
+The `match` property can reference any field name defined in the form.

 - `message` (optional): The message configuration for the validation rule.
-It can override the default message.
+It can override the default `message`.
 Please refer to the earlier section for more information on customizing the error messages.

 > Note: Upon Vts instantiation, the `rules` object is converted to a `Map` for more efficient rule lookup and management.